ESGF/esgf-user-support/docs/faq.rst

     If the -p option is set, the script does check the sha256 or md5 checksum and provides the result of that comparison, though it leaves the file as it was downloaded.

     Hint: If you want to verify a proper download anyway, you may download the file twice and compare the two files.
 Exactly the same bit change during both downloads is very unlikely.
 The first download file has to be renamed before you can start the second download since ESGF download scripts are able to recognise already downloaded files by their name.

+    Warning: Unlike host certificate checking, the checksum should not be skipped.
+All the cases mentioned above are serious, and it probably means the user has data which is not the same thing delivered by the data provider.

 #.
 Solution 3
     Contact the ESGF support.
 The responsible data node administrator will update the checksum then.